-Globalisation has been a major player in the way many organisations, including banks and financial institutions have expanded their operations.
+Globalization has been a major player in the way many organizations, including banks and financial institutions, have expanded their operations.
 Of course, this is a challenge under even the best circumstances.
-Throwing COVID-19 into the mix with a mass need for increased digitalisation produced additional challenges for global players in search of a global solution.
+Throwing COVID-19 into the mix with a mass need for increased digitalization has produced additional challenges for global players in search of a global solution.

-Challenges facing the banking and finance sector with digitalisation include:
+Challenges facing the banking and finance sector with digitalization include:

 - Addressing different use cases, such as retail vs. corporate